modernfidelity/vagrant-web-prod-precise64/README.md

 Instructions
 ------------

-Make sure you have installed the Vagrant software : http://www.vagrantup.com/
+- Make sure you have installed the Vagrant software : http://www.vagrantup.com/

+ - Download links are here -> http://downloads.vagrantup.com/
+ - For Windows users; at the time of writing this worked -> http://zamboni.readthedocs.org/en/latest/topics/install-zamboni/vagrant-on-windows.html

-Clone this repo and cd into the directory.
+- Clone this repo and cd into the directory.

-Run the following command :
+- Run the following command :

 ```bash